-Regarding Housing: Housing is quite limited.
-Admission preference is given to local applicants with their own mode of transportation who reside within a reasonable commuting distance (under 1 hour).
-However, some housing assistance can be arranged on a case by case basis.
-(Please note: at this time housing is not available for acting, education or administrative internships)
+Regarding Housing: (Please note: at this time housing is not available for acting, education or administrative internships) Admission preference is given to local applicants with their own mode of transportation who reside withina reasonable commuting distance (under 1 hour).
+However, for non-acting internships some housing assistance may be arranged on a case by case basis.

 How To Apply:

 All Intern Applicants must first register online.

-Once we have received your complete application we will email you to confirm that all of your application materials have been received.
+Once we have received your completed application we will email you to confirm that all of your application materials have been received.
 If your application is being considered, we will then again contact you and arrange for an interview (by phone if not local).
 Applicants not being considered for this season will also be notified via email.
 Good luck!

 Non acting Applications are accepted on a rolling basis.

 Applicants must first register online as above.
 Actors will be required to submit several videos with online links.
 Videos need to include; cuts from an upbeat & ballad, a short monologue, a dance/movement cut(s) that demonstrates your level of dance or movement.
 Once we have received your complete application (headshot, resume, letter, recommendation and video links) we will email you to confirm that all of your application materials have been received.
 Those actors being consdered for parts this season will be contacted for an audition to be scheduled in NYC, CT or to submit additional video.
 Acting applicants not being considered for this season will also be notified via email.

 STONC.
 The Summer Theatre of New Canaan is a 501 (c) 3 non-profit professional regional theatre company.